-My educational experience in cross-cultural coaching at the Professional School of Psychology (PSP) actually began ten days prior to the start of the Bali class, when I arrived in Singapore to sightsee before our studies began.
-Traveling overseas solo for the first time, I was worried about being on my own, so had apprehensively made a dinner plan with a classmate for the first evening.
-I had only met this colleague in class on Zoom, and I worried I might be imposing on his time.
+In 2018, while a doctoral student in clinical psychology at the international program of the Professional School of Psychology in Sacramento, CA, I enrolled in a course on cross-cultural coaching, held in Bali, Indonesia.
+As many of my classmates were from southeast Asia, prior to this course we had only met in on-line Zoom classes and study groups, or as we put it, "two-dimensionally".
+Prior to my arrival in Bali, I decided to first sightsee in near-by Singapore.
+Traveling overseas solo for the first time, I was worried about being on my own, so had apprehensively made a dinner plan with a classmate for my first evening in Asia.
+I had only met this colleague in class on Zoom, and I worried about imposing on his time.
 I had heard Singapore was fairly westernized and imagined that like the USA it would be "every man for himself".

-My colleague was married and had four sons; I was certain he was busy.
-I imagined he was simply being polite or ingratiating himself to our professor by being nice to the only present American student, me.
+My colleague had a career and four sons; I was certain he was busy.
+I imagined he was just being polite or ingratiating himself to our professor by being nice to the only present American student, me.
 I also felt self-conscious as an American traveling overseas after the 2016 election of Donald Trump.
 Trump had run and become President on an anti-immigrant/foreigner platform.
-Although I was horrified about the election results, I felt I couldn't expect kindness from Asians when my own country's leader used such hateful rhetoric toward non-Americans.
-I was ashamed of my country and felt I would understand if people from other countries would want to keep their distance from me, a potential "ugly" American.
+Although I was horrified about the election results, I believed I shouldn't expect kindness from Asians when my own country's leader used such hateful rhetoric toward non-Americans.
+I was ashamed of the current political climate in my country and felt I would understand if people from other countries might want to keep their distance from me, a potential "ugly" American.

 I arrived at my hotel and freshened up.
-In a few hours my classmate, Ivan, showed up to welcome me to his city and country.
-Having only conversed on a two-dimensional computer screen, I was surprised that we immediately recognized each other in our three-dimensional forms!
-Although we were virtual strangers, Ivan informed me he had taken some time off from work to accompany me around Singapore, stating I was "a guest in (his) country and that it was (his) intention to take (me) to all the famous sites in Singapore as well as some of (his) own favorite places".
+In a few hours my classmate, Ly, showed up to welcome me to his city and country.
+Having only conversed on a computer screen, I was surprised that we immediately recognized each other in our three-dimensional forms!
+Although we had never met in person, Ly informed me he had taken some time off from work to accompany me around Singapore, stating I was "a guest in (his) country and that it was (his) intention to take (me) to all the famous sites in Singapore as well as some of (his) own favorite places".
 I felt so safe and cared about and was deeply touched by his hospitality.
 I sadly thought to myself that foreign visitors to the United States are rarely treated with such kindness, especially in the current political climate.